Digital thermometer with K-type thermocouple probe

 Measuring Oven Temperature

-BUT if you like you can use these digital thermometers e.g. to measure inner wall temperature, inside the bricks’ mass) or in the floor to estimate how long will a new firing take.
-Or to calculate how many more hours will the oven stay hot for reloaded baking or warm for fruit drying.
-However, if you decide to measure with these k-type probes also inside in the chamber volume space, then to get the most accurate reading with the thermometer push the thermocouple tip completely in so it’s poking 6mm or 1/4″ through a side wall into the oven.
+BUT if you like you can use these handheld digital thermometers for example to measure inner wall temperature (inside the bricks’ mass) or in the floor to estimate how long will a new firing further take.
+Or to calculate how many more hours will the oven stay hot, after a single heat up, for reloaded baking (of bread batches) or ho long it will remain warm for fruit drying.
+However, if you decide to measure with these k-type probes also inside in the chamber’s volume space, then to get the most accurate reading with the thermometer push the thermocouple tip completely inside so it’s poking 6mm or 1/4″ through a side wall into the oven.